djhmateer/djhmateer.github.io/_posts/2020-12-14-progressive web app example.md

 - Fully populated manifest.json file (scoring high on lighthouse)
 - Focus on the best possible and lightest weight html with all meta tags for iOS

 ## PWA Asset Generator

 [PWA Asset Generator](https://www.npmjs.com/package/pwa-asset-generator)

 I'm using Razor Pages on .NET 5, deploying to an Azure App Service (Windows).
 Out of the box it is not a PWA, so lets make one.

-Firstly we need to create a `manifest.json` file: [here is a good start on web.dev](https://web.dev/add-manifest/#create)
+Firstly we need to create a `manifest.json` file: [here is a good description on web.dev](https://web.dev/add-manifest/#create)

 ```json
 {